CM Curated List Manager (CMCLM) - Use Case - How to Create a Curated List of Links on a Specific Topic

 You can create a tag NEW and configure, that every link would automatically have that tag for definite period of time, and the tag would disappear when that time passes.
 To do this navigate to Admin Dashboard → Curated List Manager Pro → Options, choose that Tag and choose the Duration.

-Learn more: CM Curated List Manager (CMCLM) - Organization - Using Tags
+Learn more: WordPress Curated Lists (CMCLM) - Organization - Using Tags

 End Result

-Following instructions found in the plugin and guides, you should be able to create a curated list with links on your site.
+Following instructions found in the WordPress Curated Lists plugin and guides, you should be able to create a curated list with links on your site.

 Use Case Front-End

-More information about the CM Curated List Manager WordPress Plugin
+More information about the WordPress Curated Lists plugin

 Other WordPress products can be found at CreativeMinds WordPress Store